Can I assume that you're the kind of person who values your time and money?

 A question like, "Have you entered to win yet?" allows close-ended questions that captivate visitors.

-Be prepared with a concise summary of what you're offering.
+Be prepared with a concise, verbal summary of what you're offering.

 Have something to do at your table.
 If you're in the makeup business, you can offer a "Kissing Booth" where they can try on sample lipsticks or glosses (from wand or stick to paper and applied with a finger to the lips).
-Take kissy-face photos of them for fun.
+Take a [kissy-face] photo of them for fun.

 If you're a jewelry vendor, be sure to have interactive displays with a mirror or two so people can try on your sellable products.